apigeek3000/3-legged-oauth-okta/README.md

 ## Client Application

 Update identiy facade to remove RF-InvalidRequest step in /authorize This might not have been necessary ^.
-I thinik I have to create a new app
+I think I just had to create a new app that pointed to the identity facade product